 In addition, in connection with Statewide Longitudinal Data Systems, state authorities may collect, compile, permanently retain and share without your consent PII from your education records, and they may track your participation in education and other programs by linking such PII to other personal information about you that they obtain from other federal or state data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service and migrant student records systems.

-FERPA allows the institution the right to disclose education records or identifiable information to individuals/entities without the student's consent under the following circumstances:
+FERPA allows the institution the right to disclose education records or identifiable information to individuals/entities without your consent under the following circumstances:

 - Authorized representatives for audit of federal- or state-supported programs.

 - University officials carrying out their specifically assigned educational or administrative responsibilities.
 This includes contractors, consultants, volunteers and other outside providers used by the University of Colorado Boulder, including the University of Colorado Foundation and the National Student Clearinghouse.

 - Officials of other institutions at which a student seeks or intends to enroll.

 - Persons or organizations providing financial aid to students.